What is Monoculture farming?

 Dependence on Chemicals:

-Monoculture farming can lead to a dependence on chemicals, as farmers may need to use synthetic fertilizers, pesticides, and herbicides to maintain productivity.
+Farming can lead to a dependence on chemicals, as farmers may need to use synthetic fertilizers, pesticides, and herbicides to maintain productivity.

 Conclusion

-In conclusion, monoculture farming has both advantages and disadvantages.
+In conclusion, monoculture has both advantages and disadvantages.
 The advantages include high yields, simplified management, cost-effectiveness, and predictable crop outcomes.
 However, the disadvantages of monoculture farming outweigh its benefits.

 Therefore, farmers are encouraged to adopt sustainable farming practices, such as crop rotation, intercropping, and agroforestry, to mitigate these negative impacts and ensure long-term agricultural sustainability.